lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 We arrived back in Toronto just in time to enjoy the beautiful summers here.
 I continued to freelance for 2 companies while working on [Lunch Money](https://lunchmoney.app) on the side.

+## June

+My husband got his dream job working as an engineer at a blockchain company.
+The best part is that the company is remote-friendly and was especially encouraging when we mentioned we might be living abroad in Asia next year!

 ## September

-[I launched Lunch Money on Hacker News](https://news.ycombinator.com/item?id=20811287) and received the validation I needed to go full-time.
+[I launched Lunch Money on Hacker News](https://news.ycombinator.com/item?id=20811287) and received the validation I needed to go full-time!
+It was an unreal feeling to have so many people sign up and try out my product.
+I am grateful for everyone who has given the product a chance and even more thankful for all the feedback, bug reports and feature requests that came in.

 # 2020 - What's next?

 In January 2020, my husband and I will be setting off for Taipei, Taiwan as our home base until late April!
-I'll be continuing to work full-time on Lunch Money while also blogging and sharing parts of my entrepreneurial journey!
+I'll be continuing to work full-time on Lunch Money while also blogging and sharing parts of my entrepreneurial journey.
+Cheers!